ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 their second turn, they tap out to cast a Phyrexian Dreadnought and stifle it's sacrifice trigger.
 On my third turn I make 12 goblins, thinking I can just chump the Dreadnought and win with gobs.
 I then learn Dreadnought has trample.
-I conside throwing all my goblins in front of it when it attacks, but I'm empty handed and I know they have a Standstill in hand so I just scoop since I played like a donkey.
+I consider throwing all my goblins in front of it when it attacks, but I'm empty handed and I know they have a Standstill in hand so I just scoop since I played like a donkey.